robert17/iotf-rtd/docs/reference/security/index.rst

 -------------------------------------------------------------------------------
 When devices are registered or API keys are generated, the authentication token is salted and hashed.
-This means your organization's credentials can never be recovered from our systems - even in the unlikely event that the IoT Foundation is compromised.
+This means your organization's credentials can never be recovered from our systems - even in the unlikely event that the Watson IoT platform is compromised.

 Device credentials and API keys can be individually revoked if they are